 Welcome to San Pedro River Review, an international perfect-bound journal of poetry and art.
 It is named for the ancient river that flows north from the mountains of Sonora, Mexico, into Arizona.

 Representative poets include Naomi Shihab Nye, William Wright, Marge Piercy, Ellen Bass, Afaa Michael Weaver, Joseph Millar, Nathalie Handal, Alex Lemon, Walt McDonald, Kevin Goodan, Vivian Shipley, Adrian C. Louis,Sean Thomas Dougherty, Joe Wilkins,Larry D. Thomas, Doug Anderson, Frank X. Gaspar, William Trowbridge, Cecilia Woloch, Wendy Barker and WD Ehrhart.

 You may see all our contributors by clicking the Page links located to the left of this webpage.

 Each fall, we make nominations for the Pushcart Prize.

-We accept submissions during two submission periods: July 1st and January 1st of each year:
+We accept submissions during two submission periods in January and July: